-Xyphoes Fantasy is a 2D side-scrolling action adventure game developed in 1991 by Silmarils exclusively for the Amstrad CPC 6128.
-It's a highly-recommended Amstrad CPC game mainly for its visuals and sound!
-The game comes in 1 disk and runs only on 128k systems.
+Xyphoes Fantasy is a 2D side-scrolling action platform & shooter game developed in 1991 by Silmarils exclusively for the Amstrad CPC 6128.
+It's a highly recommended Amstrad CPC game mainly for its visuals and sound!
+The game comes in 1 disk and runs only on the 128k systems.

 Amstrad CPC 464/664/6128